 Projects - Composting

 Macalester College set a goal of achieving zero waste by 2020.
-Currently food waste from Café Mac is taken to a pig farmer for feed, but the rest of the food scraps, as well as other compostable materials on campus, can now be composted.
+Currently food waste from Café Mac is taken to a pig farmer for feed, but the rest of the food scraps and other materials can now be composted.

 Plastic does not go away in a landfill.
 Depending on the type of plastic and where it is, it could take hundreds to thousands of years to degrade.
 At a compost site, the same compostable silverware or cup takes from to 45 to 100 days to turn into compost.

-At Macalester, most of our waste is incinerated, so the plastic dishware is burned, releasing toxic chemicals into the air.
+At Macalester, most of our trash is incinerated, so the plastic dishware is burned, releasing toxic chemicals into the air.
 Composting will dramatically reduce the amount of this waste.
-According to a 2010 waste sort, 45% of the college’s trash is compostable.
+According to a 2014 waste sort, 77% of the college’s trash could be recycled or composted!